AdguardTeam/dnsproxy/README.md

   -d, --ipv6-disabled  Disable IPv6.
 All AAAA requests will be replied with No Error response code and empty answer
       --edns           Use EDNS Client Subnet extension
       --edns-addr=     Send EDNS Client Address
+      --fastest-addr   Respond to A or AAAA requests only with the fastest IP address

 Help Options:
   -h, --help        Show this help message